H.

 Exhibition Page:

 In exhibition page, you can scrutinize the exhibition information easily like reading an article.
 There are also most of the artworks of an exhibition listed in a grid format at the end.
-There are also a exhibition location finder function as a popup page triggered by a button on the top of this page.
+There are also an exhibition location finder function as a popup page triggered by a button on the top of this page.

 Calendar Page: